SR 786 (PGA BOULEVARD) RECONSTRUCTION FROM SR 710 (BEELINE HIGHWAY) TO THE C-18 CANAL

 Palm Beach County, FL

-This high-visibility project combines necessary roadway improvements with significant environmental sensitivity and wetlands expertise.
+This high-visibility, award-winning project combined necessary roadway improvements with significant environmental sensitivity and wetlands expertise.
 The centerline grade was raised to alleviate roadway flooding, re-establish hydrologic connections associated with the Loxahatchee Slough and Grassy Waters Preserve, and provide wetland mitigation for impacts to federally protected species.
-Reconstruction reduced the total wetland impacts by one acre, improved wildlife passage under PGA Boulevard, reduced maintenance and project costs, and shortened the original construction schedule.
+WGI’s ATC’s on this project accelerated construction and reduced project costs by $745,000 for a winning bid.
+Our staff optimized water flows; reduced environmental impacts and future maintenance; and improved mobility during construction.
+Specifically, our design eliminated one acre of wetland impacts, improved wildlife passage under PGA Boulevard, reduced maintenance and project costs, and shortened the original construction schedule.
 The new bridge allows wildlife and recreational boaters to pass beneath while maintaining the waterway opening and a wildlife path adjacent to the channel.
 Its lower profile reduced environmental impact and increased durability.
 The team’s comprehensive design included a construction sequence that maintained the existing function of the facility for a resulting increase in function and safety.
-The Transportation Management Plan minimized disruption to property owners and motorists, and optimized communication with FDOT District 4’s Public Information Office and local agencies to effectively communicate with the public throughout construction and completion.
+The project earned an Honor Award from the Florida Chapter of the Design-Build Institute of America.